-- Water binding ingredients include glycerin (as in Daily Moisturizing Face Creams and Dry Skin Hand Cream), lanolin or wool alcohol (Bag Balm and Eucerin products), hyaluronic acid (Replenix CF Cream) and the alpha hydroxy acids (AHA’s) which are lactic acid (Amlactin Cream) and glycolic acid (Glycolic Acid Anti-Aging Face Cream 15% and Glytone products)
+- Water binding ingredients include glycerin (as in Daily Moisturizing Face Creams and Dry Skin Hand Cream), lanolin or wool alcohol (Bag Balm and Eucerin products), hyaluronic acid (Green Tea Antioxidant Skin Therapy) and the alpha hydroxy acids (AHA’s) which are lactic acid (Amlactin Cream) and glycolic acid (Glycolic Acid Face Cream)

 - Barrier strengthening ingredients work by tightening the outermost cell layer of the skin called the stratum cornium.
 They make the skin smooth and polished.
 My favorite barrier enhancing ingredients are the alpha hydroxy acids (AHA’s).
-My elbows and knees are a great example of the power of AHA’s, they are velvety soft after years of using Glytone Body Lotion.
-For the face, I like Glycolic Acid Anti-Aging Face Cream 15% (normal skin) and Glytone Facial Cream #2 (dry skin).
+My elbows and knees are a great example of the power of AHA’s, they are velvety soft after years of using Glycolic Acid Body Lotion.
+For the face, I like Glycolic Acid Face Cream (for all skin types).
 You need to know that AHA’s can be irritating to chapped skin.
 For chapped skin, moisturize for a month or two first with a gentle non-AHA moisturizer (such as Daily Moisturizing Face Creams, Nivea Cream or Dr. Hauschka’s Rose Body Moisturizer or Rose Day Cream) before you start using an AHA product.

 - For your hands: Wash with a glycerin soap and use Dry Skin Hand Cream after as many of your daily hand washings as possible.
 If your hands chap anyway, give them a hydrating drink with a heavy lanolin containing ointment like Bag Balm at bedtime and cover them with cotton gloves overnight.

-- For your body: Use my Antiaging Body Kit 2 or 3 times a week.
+- For your body: Use my Ultra Fast Body Smoothing Kit 2 or 3 times a week.
 For the other 4 or 5 days of the week wash with a glycerin soap and moisturize with a pure oil like jojoba oil or a heavy cream like Nivea or some other wonderful rich and creamy product that you’ve found.

-- For your face: Wash with Noble Zinc or Toleraine Cleanser then use the Replenix CF Cream twice a day.
-In the morning follow the Replenix CF Cream with Glycolix Facial Cream (use the Daily Moisturizing Face Cream for Oily to Normal Skin if your acne prone and the Daily Moisturizing Face Cream for Dry to Normal Skin if you’re not acne prone) then Citrix sunscreen.
-At night follow the Replenix with either your Glycolix Facial Cream, or your antiaging skin care treatment products (glycolic acid or Tretinoin).
+- For your face: Wash with Calming Zinc Bar or Toleraine Cleanser then use Green Tea Antioxidant Skin Therapy twice a day.
+In the morning follow the Green Tea with Daily Moisturizing Face Cream for Oily to Normal Skin if your acne prone and the Daily Moisturizing Face Cream for Dry to Normal Skin if you’re not acne prone) then a zinc oxide sunscreen matched to your skin type.
+At night follow the Green Tea with your Daily Face Cream, or your antiaging skin care treatment products such as glycolic acid or retinol.